ErikBuis/python-utils/guides/usb.md

         . "${activator}"
     }
     ```
     After adding this, you can run `uvsh` to activate the environment.
-If you want to activate an environment with a cutsom name, you can run `uvsh .my_env` instead.
+If you want to activate an environment with a custom name, you can run `uvsh .my_env` instead.
 - To deactivate the `uv` environment, run the following command:
     ```powershell
     deactivate